 5) Parental engagement in observation and assessment procedures

-We have an open door policy with parents/carers and they are invited into the classroom each morning to complete a task with the children and to have informal discussions with key people.
-Parents can also make appointments with key people at any time to discuss their progress.
+We have an open door policy with parents/carers and they are invited into the classroom each morning to complete a task with the children and to have informal discussions with their child’s group leader.
+Parents can also make appointments with the group leader at any time to discuss their progress.
 We regularly keep parents informed of children’s assessments in many ways including:

 Parents’ evenings twice per year